 But I digress.
 Not long after my first stint as an ad copywriter, I moved to La-La Land where, finding no sure landing pad for my talents, I hovered over anything that looked remotely interesting.
 TV scriptwriter, celebrity talent booker, production assistant, casting director … I tried it all.
 Soon, owing to my All-American freckled-face looks, I jumped over to the other side of the camera and started working as a commercial actress—pitching everything from cereal and pizza to bank services and an airline (for which I faked being Irish so I could work with Ed McMahon.)

-Marriage and children soon came along, cutting short my promising career as a TV pitch woman/improvisational comic—though that was okay by me, as I considered being a mom a more fulfilling vocation (and still do).
+Marriage and children soon came along, cutting short my promising career as a TV pitch woman/improvisational comic—though that was okay by me, as I considered being a mom a more fulfilling vocation.

-A decade later, finding myself suddenly single, I morphed into yet another promising role: Associate Editor for a travel magazine titled, Roads to Adventure.
+A decade later, finding myself suddenly single, I morphed into yet another promising role: Editor for a travel magazine titled, Roads to Adventure.
 Preferring to work away from the office so that I could enjoy the Great Outdoors—a lá participatory journalism style—I came to embody the adventurous spirit of the fledgling publication.

 Most Recent Work … and Present-Day Vision

 In recent years, I’ve worked tirelessly to help non-profits—including humanitarian-aid organizations—raise donor dollars through the art of strategic storytelling.
-Storytelling is the mother’s milk of any truly successful fund-raising strategy, and it’s that same gift I’m using now as I embark on yet another career: humorist/travel writer.
+Storytelling is the mother’s milk of any truly successful fund-raising strategy, and it’s that same gift I’m using now as I restart my earlier career: humorist/travel writer.

-Which brings me to the present day, where I’m working as the Features Editor for Southern California Life Magazine—and the recipient of a deluge of unwelcome AARP solicitations.
+Which brings me to the present day, where I’m working as the Features Editor for Southern California Life Magazine—and the sudden recipient of a deluge of unwelcome AARP solicitations.
 But as the saying goes, “It ain’t over till it’s over.”
 In my experience, it’s only “over” if you choose to give into the crippling malady of malaise, become fossilized by fear or allow the pain of the past to steamroll over your future.

 I for one am determined to fight that “triple threat,” while hoping to inspire others—especially women in their “pre-golden” years—and beyond—to do the same.